Interactivity-BV/2024-05-27-genai/_episodes/04-OpenAI_API.md

 > MODEL = MODELS[0]
 > ~~~
 > {: .python}
 > We are now set to send our first prompt through the API.
-Check the manual of OpenAI how this is done (recommended) and write the code in a notebook.
+Check the manual of the <a href="https://platform.openai.com/docs/introduction">OpenAI API</a> how this is done (recommended) and write the code in a notebook.
 After this, ask ChatGPT to provide this code for you.
 Add your prompt and the result to the <a href="{{ page.collaborative_notes }}">collaborative document</a> so we can evaluate this with the group.
-> > ## First prompt
+> > ## ChatGPT answer
 > > ~~~
 > > import openai
 > >